How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Experiments

-While we cannot use human labels to evaluate faithfulness of our method, comparing them and \textsc{DiffMask} attribution will tells us whether the sentiment model relies on the same cues as humans.
-Specifically, we use the SST token level annotation of sentiment.
+While we cannot use human labels to evaluate faithfulness of our method, comparing them and \textsc{DiffMask} attribution will tell us whether the sentiment model relies on the same cues as humans.
+Specifically, we compare to SST token level annotation of sentiment.
 In Figure~\ref{fig:sst-stats-sentiment-input}, we show after how many layers on average an input token is dropped, depending on its sentiment label.
-Figure~\ref{fig:sst-stats-sentiment-hidden} shows the same for hidden states.
-This suggests that the model relies more heavily on strongly positive or negative words and, thus, is generally consistent with human judgments.
+This suggests that the model relies more heavily on strongly positive or negative words and, thus, is generally consistent with human judgments (i.e., \textit{plausible}).